ykaiboussi/mfa_aws_cli/README.md

 ```

 ## Note
 In order to parse `$HOME/.aws/credentials` corretly.
-A new line is required betweeen multiple profiles.
+A new line is required between multiple profiles.
 As an example `test_data/credentials`

 ## Credits